hphelion/documentation/commercial/GA1/commercial.update-101-obtaining.md

 3. Click **Configure** to authenticate to the Helion Distribution Network.

-4. Provide the credentials if you have already signed up, if not, sign up by clicking on the link “Sign up now”
+4. Provide the credentials if you have already signed up, if not, sign up by clicking the **Sign up now** link.

 	<img src="media/SherpaConfigure.png">